-The purpose of the URF competition is to provide support (up to $1,000) for scholarly research projects conducted by University undergraduate students.
-Fellowships are intended to cover costs associated with research projects proposed and written by undergraduate student applicants and undertaken with the supervision of a University tenured, tenure-track, or non-tenure track faculty member, or full-time Research staff member.
-The supervisor will attest to the appropriateness of the student’s research expenses throughout the project, and will need Principal Investigator (PI) status in order to request IACUC, IBC, or IRB approvals, if applicable.
-For a list of personnel titles that qualify as PI, please visit the Department Research Administration handbook.
+The purpose of the Undergraduate Research Fellowship (URF) competition is to provide support (up to $1,000) for scholarly research projects conducted by UT undergraduate students.
+Fellowships are intended to cover costs associated with research projects proposed and written by undergraduate student applicants and undertaken with the supervision of a university tenured, tenure-track, or non-tenure-track faculty member, or full-time research staff member.
+The supervisor will attest to the appropriateness of the student’s research expenses throughout the project and will need Principal Investigator (PI) status in order to request IACUC, IBC, or IRB approvals, if applicable.

-- URF awards are given once per student, per academic year, September 1–August 31.
-A student may re-apply again in the spring after an unsuccessful fall application.
+- URF awards are given once per student, per academic year, Sept.
+1–Aug.
+31. A student may re-apply again in the spring after an unsuccessful fall application.

 - Due to limited funds, awards will not be given to prior URF award winners.

 - Applicants must have a minimum overall in-residence UT GPA of 2.5.
-Transfer students should include a copy of their college transcript, and new students/freshmen a copy of their high school transcript.
+New transfer students should include a copy of their college transcript, and new freshmen a copy of their high school transcript.

 - Travel costs (outside Austin), including conference travel, are only eligible if expense can be justified as contributing to the URF research goals and objectives.

 If your project will use vertebrate animals (live or dead), human subjects (or data about humans), or any type of biohazardous materials, including recombinant DNA, your faculty supervisor may need approval from the Office of Research Support (ORS).
 Please remember: If your project requires ORS approval, your supervisor must indicate compliance by certifying the commitment statement on the application form.
 Although final ORS approvals are not needed at the time you submit your application, they are required for disbursement of URF funds.